Harun Ar-Rashid (sultan of Sulu): Ascension

-As datu, he went to Manila alone and Governor Juan Arolas recommended him for sultanate.
+As a Datu, he went to Manila alone and Governor Juan Arolas recommended him for sultanate.
 Governor-General Emilio Terrero y Perinat received authority from Madrid to take action for the appointment of Datu Harun.
 Datu Harun was appointed sultan of Sulu on September 24, 1886.

 For the celebration of his appointment, Harun was escorted to Jolo, Sulu by 200 Spanish soldiers for his return from Manila.
 He made plans to go to Parang in order to make allegiance with his people.
 Unfortunately, his appointment was met with dissatisfaction.
 He retired in Jolo for his safety.
-The Sulu chiefs, with arms, demanded that Amirul Kiram should be sultanate.
+The Sulu chiefs, with arms, demanded that Amirul Kiram should be the Sultan.

 Rule

 Amirul Kiram's activities and the Maimbung forces' attacks on Parang caused significant unrest in the region.
 Harun's sultanate was unpopular with many datus, leading to hostilities and violence in various localities.
 The kutas of Bwisan and Timahu were attacked, and many people were killed.
 Hostilities spread to Siasi, and Jolo was attacked by a large Sulu force in February 1887.
 The garrison repelled the attack, but the town continued to be harassed by juramentados and hostile bands.
 Small expeditions were sent to Tapul, Lugus, and Siasi, but active measures against Maimbung were delayed until reinforcements arrived.

 In July 1887, Inchi Jamila went to Jolo to expressed their surrender on behalf of her husband Raja Muda Amirul Kiram to Sultan Harun and Sulu Governor Arolas.
 Arolas responded that, to made submission possible, Amirul Kiram must surrender himself.

 The Spanish conducted expeditions against Kadungdung, southern Lu’uk, and Pata Island.
 The troops faced numerous hardships and killed many Sulus.
 Sultan Harun cooperated with the Spanish and explored inaccessible areas.
 While it was believed that Amirul Kiram's partisans were defeated, this was not the case.
 In October 1887, Bwal and the northern Lu’uk district were punished, resulting in the evacuation of Sulus and the destruction of houses.
 In 1888, large-scale expeditions were conducted against various Sulu localities, leading to the deaths of hundreds or thousands of Sulus.
 Despite these efforts, Arolas's attempts to impose Sultan Harun on the people were unsuccessful.